-All international sporting events organised wholly or partly under the rules of the Fédération Aéronautique Internationale (FAI) Sporting Code1 are termed FAI International Sporting Events2.
-Under the FAI Statutes3, FAI owns and controls all rights relating to FAI International Sporting Events.
-FAI Members4 shall, within their national territories5, enforce FAI ownership of FAI International Sporting Events and require them to be registered in the FAI Sporting Calendar6.
+All international sporting events organised wholly or partly under the rules of the Fédération Aéronautique Internationale (FAI) Sporting Code are termed FAI International Sporting Events.
+Under the FAI Statutes, FAI owns and controls all rights relating to FAI International Sporting Events.
+FAI Members shall, within their national territories, enforce FAI ownership of FAI International Sporting Events and require them to be registered in the FAI Sporting Calendar.

-Permission and authority to exploit any rights to any commercial activity at such events, including but not limited to advertising at or for such events, use of the event name or logo for merchandising purposes and use of any sound and/or image, whether recorded electronically or otherwise or transmitted in real time, must be sought by way of prior agreement with FAI.
-This includes specifically all rights to the use of any material, electronic or other, that forms part of any method or system for judging, scoring, performance evaluation or information utilised in any FAI International Sporting Event7.
+An event organiser who wishes to exploit rights to any commercial activity at such events shall seek prior agreement with FAI.
+The rights owned by FAI which may, by agreement, be transferred to event organisers include, but are not limited to advertising at or for FAI events, use of the event name or logo for merchandising purposes and use of any sound, image, program and/or data, whether recorded electronically or otherwise or transmitted in real time.
+This includes specifically all rights to the use of any material, electronic or other, including software, that forms part of any method or system for judging, scoring, performance evaluation or information utilised in any FAI International Sporting Event.

-Each FAI Air Sport Commission8 is authorised to negotiate prior agreements on behalf of FAI with FAI Members or other entities as appropriate, of the transfer of all or parts of the rights to any FAI International Sporting Event (except World Air Games events9) which is organised wholly or partly under the Sporting Code section10 for which that Commission is responsible^{11.} Any such transfer of rights shall be by "Organiser Agreement"12 as specified in the current FAI Bylaws Chapter 1, para 1.2 "Rules for Transfer of Rights to FAI International Sporting Events".
+Each FAI Air Sport Commission may negotiate agreements, with FAI Members or other entities authorised by the appropriate FAI Member, for the transfer of all or parts of the rights to any FAI International Sporting Event (except World Air Games events) in the discipline, for which it is responsible or waive the rights.
+Any such agreement or waiver, after approval by the appropriate Air Sport Commission President, shall be signed by FAI Officers.

-Any person or legal entity which accepts the responsibility for organising an FAI Sporting Event, whether or not by written agreement, in doing so also accepts the proprietary rights of FAI as stated above.
-Where no formal transfer of rights has been established, FAI retains all rights to the event.
-Regardless of any agreement or transfer of rights, FAI shall have, free of charge for its own archival and/or promotional use, full access to any sound and/or visual images of any FAI Sporting Event, and always reserves itself the right to have any and all parts of any event recorded, filmed and/or photographed for such use, without charge.
+Any person or legal entity that accepts responsibility for organising an FAI Sporting Event, whether or not by written agreement, in doing so also accepts the proprietary rights of FAI as stated above.
+Where no transfer of rights has been agreed in writing, FAI shall retain all rights to the event.
+Regardless of any agreement or transfer of rights, FAI shall have, free of charge for its own archival and/or promotional use, full access to any sound and/or visual images of any FAI Sporting Event.
+The FAI also reserves the right to arrange at its own expense for any and all parts of any event to be recorded.

-1 FAI Statutes, Chapter 1, para.
-1.6

-2 FAI Sporting Code, General Section, Chapter 4, para 4.1.2

-3 FAI Statutes, Chapter 1, para 1.8.1

-4 FAI Statutes, Chapter 2, para 2.1.1; 2.4.2; 2.5.2 and 2.7.2

-5 FAI Bylaws, Chapter 1, para 1.2.1

-6 FAI Statutes, Chapter 2, para 2.4.2.2.5

-7 FAI Bylaws, Chapter 1, para 1.2.3

-8 FAI Statutes, Chapter 5, para 5.1.1; 5.5 and 5.6

-9 FAI Sporting Code, General Section, Chapter 4, para 4.1.5

-10 FAI Sporting Code, General Section, Chapter 1, para 1.2. and Chapter 2, para 2.2

-11 FAI Statutes, Chapter 5, para 5.6.3

-12 FAI Bylaws, Chapter 1, para 1.2.2
+FAI Statutes, ......
+Chapter 1, .....para.
+1.6 FAI Sporting Code, Gen. Section, ......
+Chapter 4, ..... para 4.1.2 FAI Statutes, ......
+Chapter 1, .....para 1.8.1 3 FAI Statutes, ......
+Chapter 2, ..... para 2.1.1; 2.4.2; 2.5.2 and 2.7.2 FAI By-Laws, ......
+Chapter 1, ..... para 1.2.1 5 FAI Statutes, ......
+Chapter 2, ..... para 2.4.2.2.5 6 FAI By-Laws, ......
+Chapter 1, ..... paras 1.2.2 to 1.2.5 7 FAI Statutes, ......
+Chapter 5, ..... paras 5.1.1, 5.2, 5.2.3 and 5..2.3.3 FAI Sporting Code, Gen. Section, ......
+Chapter 4, ..... para 4.1.5 10 FAI Sporting Code, Gen. Section, .......
+Chapter 2, ..... para 2.2.
+11 FAI Statutes, ......
+Chapter 5, ..... para 5.2.3.3.7 12 FAI Statutes, ......
+Chapter 6, ..... para 6.1.2.1.3